 And if you sign up today, Brightside is offering $50 off your first month for a limited time, or if you choose the bundled Medication + Therapy you can get $100 off your first month.
 If at any point you are not satisfied with your Brightside treatment, you have the option of cancelling anytime.
 Plus, the company offers a 30-day, money back guarantee.
 Visit Brightside.com now to get started.

-How do I get started with Brightside?
+How to get started with Brightside

 To figure out what will work best for you — medication, therapy, or both — Brightside requires a 3-step process.

-Step 1: Take a Free Assessment
+Step 1: Free Assessment

 Your first step is to complete a free 26-question assessment to help Brightside physicians better understand your symptoms and provide them with the information they’ll need to thoroughly evaluate your situation.
 They’ll ask you questions about how often you are experiencing symptoms like fatigue, difficulty motivating, and more.
 While this is a clinically-validated assessment, it’s also a very easy and simple question flow – you don’t have to worry or get stressed about starting it.
 They clearly understand how anxiety and depression can make someone feel overwhelmed, and have created a flow that is not at all intimidating.